MetaMask/core/.github/pull_request_template.md

 Please ensure that any applicable requirements below are satisfied before submitting this pull request.
 This will help ensure a quick and efficient review cycle.
 -->

+**PR Title**
+- A brief description of changes.
+If the PR has breaking changes add `BREAKING:` to the start of the PR title.

 **Description**

-_What type of change have you made?_
+_Itemize the changes you have made into the categories below_

 - BREAKING:
-  - _Append BREAKING: to your PR title_
   - _Describe the how to patch your code for the breaking changes._
   - _Create PRs for other projects with patches to breaking changes._

 - FIXED:
-  - _Append FIXED: to your PR title_
-  - _Describe the change you have made_
+  - _Describe the fix/bug addressed_

 - CHANGED:
-  - _Append CHANGED: to your PR title_
-  - _Describe the change you have made_
+  - _Describe the change you have made to existing functionality_

+- REMOVED:
+  - _Describe functionaltiy removed and why_

 - ADDED:
-  - _Append ADDED: to your PR title_
-  - _Describe the change you have made_
+  - _Describe functionaltiy added and why_

 - DEPRECATED:
-  - _Append DEPRECATED: to your PR title_
-  - _Describe the change you have made_
+  - _Describe what was depreicated and why_

 - SECURITY:
-  - _Append SECURITY: to your PR title_
-  - _Describe the change you have made_
+  - _These should not be in a standard PR and addressed using the Security Advisory process_

 **Checklist**

-- [ ] There is a related GitHub issue
 - [ ] Tests are included if applicable
 - [ ] Any added code is fully documented